yusifabasovv/Capstone-Project/README.md

 ## Conclusion
 What is/are  the best location(s) for the new restaurant in Baku ?
 The **HeatMap** will help us define it and final decison for the best place will be explored by business owners/stakeholders

+###### For better view of interactive libraries in the code cells ,which is unseen in Github , use this link : https://nbviewer.jupyter.org/github/yusifabasovv/Capstone-Project/blob/main/Final%20Capstone%20Project%20.ipynb